 With the rise of popular food shows and cooking competitions over the past few years, culinary training has become a more popular career choice.
 Are you ready to turn up the heat on a new career in this exciting field?
 Dorsey Schools of Michigan has the ingredients that can help you succeed in launching your new cooking career.
 Dorsey Schools provides perfectly blended career training that is designed to help students launch their new cooking career in the culinary field.

-Students in the Culinary Arts Program can “learn by doing” while being exposed to the practical side of professional food preparation.
-The culinary arts training program includes an externship component during the last module that is designed to provide students with hands-on industry-specific experience that models real world occupational settings.
+Students in the Culinary Arts program can “learn by doing” while being exposed to the practical side of professional food preparation.
+The Culinary Arts training program includes an externship component during the last module that is designed to provide students with a hands-on industry-specific experience that models real-world occupational settings.
 This type of experience is designed to help enhance the student’s learning experience during their culinary training as well as provide them with an opportunity to further prepare for their cooking career.

 Some skills you can learn while pursuing Culinary Arts training from Dorsey Schools are as follows: